cmadland/teaching/pages/03.edci339/01.home/forum-1/item.md

 However, the nature of the task that I asked you to do was less than ideal.
 Essentially, I asked you to provide a definition, some commentary on your opinion, and then ask a question for someone else in the class to comment on.
 This is pretty standard fare for a lot of online courses, and it was awful to read.
 [Again, not because of any deficiencies in your work, but because of the structure of the task.]

-What ended up happening is that I received 43 posts, virtually all of which began with the exact same definition from the reading, followed by some opinions, and a variety of questions.
-The questions you asked were really good questions, and the most interesting part of your posts, because they go to what `you` want to know about the topic, rather than what `I` want you to know.
+What ended up happening is that I received 43 posts, virtually all of which began with the exact same definition from the reading [go look, you're all very good students], followed by some opinions, and a variety of questions.
+The questions you asked were really good questions, and they were the most interesting part of your posts, because they go to what `you` want to know about the topic, rather than what `I` want you to know.

 In the end, you all told me what I wanted you to tell me (as requested), even though I already knew the answer to my own question.
 So you were telling me stuff that I already knew.
 How dull.